The 5 Best Credit Cards for Dining Out

 Capital One® Venture® Rewards Credit Card

-The Capital One® Venture® Rewards Credit Card offers 2x miles on every purchase, unlimited!
+The Capital One® Venture® Rewards Credit Card offers 2x miles per dollar on every purchase, unlimited!
 They're also offering a great bonus offer right now: get 40,000 miles after spending $3,000 within the first 3 months (equal to $400 in travel).
-Fly any airline, stay at any hotel, anytime — no blackout dates or seat restrictions.
-Also, if you're traveling aboard, it's the perfect card to bring with you, since it has no foreign transaction fees.
+Apply your points toward your travel purchases — so fly any airline, stay at any hotel, anytime — with no blackout dates.
+This card also has no foreign transaction fees.
 Annual fee: $59, waived for the first year.

 Citi ThankYou® Preferred Card

-The Citi ThankYou® Preferred Card offers unlimited double points on purchases spent on dining and entertainment, and one point spent on other purchases.
-As a bonus offer right now, you can get 20,000 points after spending $1,500 within the first 3 months — this is redeemable for $200 in gift cards.
-They're also offering 0% intro APR on purchases and balance transfers for 12 months.
-Citi also offers special benefits like Price Rewind.
-Citi will search hundreds of retailers' sites for 30 days from the date of purchase to help find a lower price.
-If one is found that's lower by at least $25, you automatically get the price difference back.
+The Citi ThankYou® Preferred Card from our partner Citi offers unlimited double points on purchases spent on dining and entertainment, and one point spent on other purchases.
+As a sign up offer right now, you can get 20,000 points after spending $1,500 in purchases within the first 3 months of account opening — this is redeemable for $200 in rewards.
+Citi also offers special benefits like Price Rewind, where Citi will search hundreds of retailers' sites for 60 days from the date of purchase to help find a lower price and be refunded the difference (see program details for terms and limitations).
 There is no annual fee.

 Without a doubt, most consumers will save money when they prepare their meals at home.
 Nevertheless, I find a frugal night out to be a needed respite from our family's normal routine of cooking and cleaning.
 By using all available coupons and discounts, and by choosing the best credit card to pay for your dining expenses, you can have affordable meals that ultimately lead to valuable rewards.